staging-951d-madcitymultimedia/postman-docs/src/pages/docs/collaborating-in-postman/sharing.md

 On [Free, Basic, and Professional plans](https://www.postman.com/pricing/), Collection Editors can allow external users who aren't in your Postman team to view a specific collection and send requests in that collection.
 You must have the Editor role in the collection you want to share with external users.

 The collection must be in a team workspace.
-If the collection is in a personal or private workspace, external users will be unable to view the collection.
+If the collection is in a personal or private workspace, you can't share the collection with external users.
 For more information, see [Collaborating in team workspaces](/docs/collaborating-in-postman/working-with-your-team/collaborating-in-team-workspaces/).

 Once you allow external users to view a specific collection, send them the collection URL to sign in to Postman and view the collection.
 External users who sign in to Postman using the collection URL are assigned the [Guest role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) at the team level and a limited [Viewer role](/docs/collaborating-in-postman/roles-and-permissions/#collection-roles) at the collection level.
 Assigning an external user the Guest role doesn't consume paid seats.